-Recessed lights provide light to your home from a light fixture that's nearly invisible from many angles.
+Recessed lights provide light to your home from a fixture that's nearly invisible from many angles.
 This low-profile light hugs the ceiling with just a ridge of trim showing.
 Also called canister lights, can lights, or downlights, recessed lights are found in many contemporary homes because they emphasize the home's pure geometry of planes and lines.

 Consider the Circuits